Search

-Coming Out Of The Closet About Pelvic Organ Prolapse
+Opening Up About Pelvic Organ Prolapse

 This is a guest post from Betty Heath, of The Rejoicing Soul.

 During the past twelve years I have shared much of my life’s journey with you.
 Well, today I am coming out of the closet.
 Stunning isn’t it?
 I was recently diagnosed with Pelvic Organ Prolapse.
 How many of you can identify with me?
 The current estimate of the number of women in the U.S. with this condition is approximately 4.3 million.
-According to a recent study by the World Health Organization guestimates indicate that there are 36 million women world-wide with this condition.
-The reality is that it is difficult to know what the real numbers are because women are reluctant to be talk about it or be treated for it.
+According to a recent study by the World Health Organization, guestimates indicate that there are 36 million women worldwide with this condition.
+The reality is that it is difficult to know what the real numbers are because women are reluctant to talk about it or be treated for it.

 Pelvic Organ Prolapse (POP) is quite common among today’s female population.
 Many women have the symptoms but because they are embarrassed to discuss them with anyone they suffer in silence.
 POP can occur when the pelvic floor muscles weaken and one or more organs shift out into the vaginal canal and even bulge outside of the body.

 My journey with POP began sometime in the spring of 2016.
-I began having symptoms of POP which include pressure, pain and/or fullness in vagina or rectum or both; sensation of ‘your insides falling out’; bulging in the vagina; severe back pain and incontinence.
+I began having symptoms of POP which include pressure, pain, and/or fullness in the vagina or rectum or both; sensation of ‘your insides falling out’; bulging in the vagina; severe back pain and incontinence.
 Every time I went for a walk or even sneezed I thought my insides were going to fall right out onto the ground.
 I began staying home more often and said little about it to my friends.
-At first I attributed these symptoms to old age and laughed them off.
+At first, I attributed these symptoms to old age and laughed them off.
 After all, I am approaching the ripe old age of 80.
 We hear and see so many TV ads regarding incontinence and because the causes are never addressed we become oblivious to what they might be.

 This past fall I finally decided I didn’t want to spend the rest of my life worrying about my insides falling out and was tired of dealing with this issue so I made an appointment with a gynecologist.
-After the initial exam I was referred to Dr. Alexander Shapiro who is a specialist gyn/urologist in Denver.
+After the initial exam, I was referred to Dr. Alexander Shapiro who is a specialist gyn/urologist in Denver.
 That exam took place in early December and was one hour and thirty minutes.

-After the exam I told him I never dreamed I would be sitting in a gyn/urologist office at the age of 79.
+After the exam I told him I never dreamed I would be sitting in a gyn/urologist’s office at the age of 79.
 He smiled and replied, “We do have ways to keep popping up in your lives, don’t we.”
-I then told him this was the most disgusting, gross thing that has ever happened to me.
+I then told him this was the most disgusting, gross thing that had ever happened to me.
 He said, “Right now your insides are a total mess.
 This is a very intimate surgery and is a major surgery.
 This is who you are right now and you can’t allow this to define your life.
 I promise you I can repair the damage and relieve the pain and discomfort”.

 The four-hour surgery took place on Monday, January 30.
-I told my physician that most women my age are having face lifts and here I was having a butt-lift.
+I told my physician that most women my age are having facelifts and here I was having a butt lift.
 I went home Tuesday and Wednesday as I was having breakfast I suddenly realized that the fullness/pressure feeling and the back pain I had prior to surgery were totally gone.
 Oh, what a relief it is.
 I cried tears of joy.
 I’ve experienced minimal pain with this surgery.

 Today, if you are a woman reading this (or a man who has a woman in your life with this condition) I urge you to make an appointment to at least talk with your physician about your problem.
 There is help and hope for women with POP.
-New treatment options evolve daily to control, improve and repair this cryptic health condition.
+New treatment options evolve daily to control, improve, and repair this cryptic health condition.

-Join with me in taking Pelvic Organ Prolapse out of the closet and make it common knowledge for women of all ages.
+Join with me in taking Pelvic Organ Prolapse out of the closet and making it common knowledge for women of all ages.
 Don’t allow this condition to define who you are or how you live your life.
 Don’t wait!
 Call for your appointment today.

 Betty HeathBetty Heath